• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-2. Turn the heat up and add in the sliced mushrooms (and fresh steak strips if you don't have any leftover roast beef - see top tips below), and cook for a further 2-3 minutes until the mushrooms are tender.
+Two: Increase the heat and add the sliced mushrooms (and fresh steak strips if you don't have any leftover roast beef - see top tips below).
+Cook for a further 2-3 minutes until the mushrooms are tender.

-3. Stir in the beef stock, tomato puree, smoked paprika, dijon mustard, and dried herbs.
-Simmer for 10 minutes on a low heat.
+Three: Add the beef stock, tomato puree, smoked paprika, dijon mustard, and dried herbs.
+Stir well and simmer for 10 minutes on low heat.

-4. Stir in the creme fraiche (or soured cream) and leftover roast beef (which you will need to cut into strips).
-Simmer for 5 minutes and serve with parsley.
+Four: Add the creme fraiche (or soured cream) and leftover roast beef (cut into strips).
+Stir well and simmer for 5 minutes before serving with chopped parsley.

 Step by step photo instructions for making leftover roast beef stroganoff.